MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 ## Understand Azure region architectures and resilience

 Different Azure regions have different characteristics.
-Two common ways that Azure regions vary are around their use of availability zones, and whether they have a paired region.
+Two common ways that Azure regions vary involve availability zones and paired regions.
 Also, some regions are operated by sovereign entities in particular countries.
-The *region architecture* refers to how a specific region is designed and the overall regional capabilities it provides.
+The *region architecture* refers to how a specific region is designed and the overall regional capabilities that it provides.

 To learn more about how Azure regions work, see [What are Azure regions and availability zones?](/azure/reliability/availability-zones-overview).

 ### Availability zones

 Many Azure regions include availability zones, which are physically separate locations within the region.
 By using availability zones, you can achieve higher availability and resilence in your deployments.
-For more information about availability zones, including a list of Azure regions and services that support availability zones, see [Availability zone service and regional support](/azure/reliability/availability-zones-service-support).
+For more information about availability zones, see [Availability zone service and regional support](/azure/reliability/availability-zones-service-support).
+This linked article also includes a list of Azure regions and services that support availability zones.

 ### Paired regions

-Some regions are [paired with another region](/azure/reliability/cross-region-replication-azure#azure-paired-regions), typically located in the same geopolitical area.
-Region pairing provides resiliency if a catastrophic region failure occurs.
+Some regions are [paired with another region](/azure/reliability/cross-region-replication-azure#azure-paired-regions), with both regions typically located in the same geopolitical area.
+Region pairing provides resiliency during catastrophic region failures.
 Region pairing is mostly used for [geo-redundant storage](#use-geo-redundant-storage-in-paired-regions) and by other Azure services that depend on Azure Storage for replication.

 Newer regions aren't paired and instead use availability zones for high availability and resiliency.
-Later in this article, you'll learn more about how to use these region types.
+Later in this article, you learn more about how to use these region types.

 > [!TIP]
 > To learn how to design a workload that uses regions and availability zones, see [Recommendations for using availability zones and regions](/azure/well-architected/resiliency/regions-availability-zones).